Mitchell and Wetton face strong opposition in bid for Inverness glory

 North of Scotland cross country league winner Kenny Wilson (Moray Road Runners) will be looking for a fast time after his debut performance in last October’s Great Scottish Run in Glasgow was declared void after the course was found to be 150 metres short.
 Others expected to be among the leading group include Dougie Selman (Corstorphine AAC) and Michael Wright (Central AC).

 Former Commonwealth Games marathon runner Graham Laing (Inverness Harriers), winner of the inaugural Inverness race in 1984, has made a return to action following major hip surgery last year and will bid for the over-60’s prize.

-Jenn Wetton, pictured, has won the Baxters Loch Ness marathon twice in recent years but the Inverness half marathon title has so far eluded the Central AC runner.
+Jenn Wetton, pictured below, has won the Baxters Loch Ness marathon twice in recent years but the Inverness ½ Marathon title has so far eluded the Central AC runner.
 She finished third in 2014 and has been runner-up for each of the past two years.
 So, will 2017 finally see her take top spot on the rostrum?

 “My best half marathon time is 1:16:51 and I’d like to think I’m capable of getting close to that or even beating it, but it’s difficult to know.

 “I’m certainly looking forward to running in Inverness again as my friend, Rachel Greig, who I stay with, is doing the 5km.
 This will be the first time she has attempted anything like this, so I am impressed.”